BitVaulty/bitvault-desktop/docs/setup/arch-linux-setup.md

 2. Start the development environment
 3. Launch the application in development mode

-## Step 8: Development Workflow
+## Step 9: Development Workflow

-1. Edit your Rust code in VSCodium
+1. Edit your Rust code in your chosen IDE
 2. When you save, Trunk will automatically rebuild and refresh the browser
 3. Check the terminal for any compile errors

+### Cursor IDE-Specific Features
+If using Cursor IDE, you can take advantage of its AI features:
+- Use Cmd+K / Ctrl+K to get AI assistance with code understanding
+- Generate code explanations and documentation
+- Get help with implementing complex algorithms
+- Debug issues with AI assistance

 ## Troubleshooting